-DPC Circular 15, dealing with the referral of public works to the Public Works Committee, has been amended slightly to clarify that the Department of Treasury and Finance, the Crown Solicitor and the Sustainability and Climate Change Office must be consulted in relation to matters referred directly by Ministers to the Committee (in addition to those going through Cabinet first) and the consequent assurances and advices with respect to legal, financial, procedural and sustainability issues must be given in the reports on these matters sent to directly to the Committee.
+DPC Circular 15, dealing with the referral of public works to the Public Works Committee, has been amended slightly to clarify that the Department of Treasury and Finance, the Crown Solicitor and the Sustainability and Climate Change Office must be consulted in relation to matters referred directly by Ministers to the Committee (in addition to those going through Cabinet first) and the consequent assurances and advice with respect to legal, financial, procedural and sustainability issues must be given in the reports on these matters sent to directly to the Committee.

 PC016 Remuneration for Government Appointed Part-time Boards and Committees

-This Circular is for the information of Ministers’ offices, Chief Executives and staff involved in appointments and payments to members of government appointed part-time boards and committees.
+This circular is for the information of Ministers’ offices, Chief Executives and staff involved in appointments and payments to members of government appointed part-time boards and committees.

 PC017 Legal Services Commission of South Australia - Remission of Fees

 A general Direction in relation to the remission of fees payable to the Crown and the free supply of copies of official documents in connection with professional work carried out by or for the Legal Services Commission of South Australia.

 This circular was formerly issued in April 1980 as DPC Circular 78 and supersedes a direction from the former Attorney-General contained in a minute to all Ministers dated 12th February, 1979.

 This circular sets out the policy adopted by Cabinet to govern office accommodation including the roles, responsibilities and procedures to be followed, and the issues to be considered for the planning, leasing, fitout, utilisation and management of office accommodation leased or owned by the South Australian Government.

 PC020 Upgrading of Safety and Access in Crown Buildings